jeremycoder/nuxt-iam/README.md

-# nuxt-iam - identity and access management for Nuxt
+# nuxt-iam - powerful authentication & authorization for Nuxt

 Nuxt IAM stands for identity and access management.
 It adds authentication and authorization to Nuxt apps.
 Nuxt IAM was built to help you get up and running with authentication and authorization best practices quickly.
 It is a full featured Nuxt 3 app.
 Sample app: https://nuxt-rest-api.vercel.app/iam/